RAYEN: Imposition of Hard Convex Constraints on Neural Networks: Introduction and Related Work

 \section{Introduction and Related Work}

-\IEEEPARstart{C}{onvex} constraints are widely used in areas such as computer vision \cite{monga2017handbook}, control \cite{ames2019control}, trajectory planning \cite{tordesillas2020mader}, supply chain \cite{karakitsiou2016convex}, signal processing \cite{mattingley2010real}, and economics \cite{bertsimas2002relation}.
+Convex constraints play a crucial role in many areas of Robotics such as control \cite{boyd1994linear, ames2019control}, trajectory planning \cite{tordesillas2020mader, schulman2014motion, malyuta2022convex}, state estimation~\cite{carlone2018convex, tian2021distributed}, signal processing \cite{mattingley2010real}, and computer vision \cite{monga2017handbook}.
+For example, linear constraints are extensively used to guarantee safety in obstacle avoidance~\cite{van2011reciprocal, tordesillas2020faster, liu2017planning}, convex quadratic constraints are leveraged in barrier functions~\cite{wang2021chance}, SOC constraints are used in grasping, contacts, and motion planning~\cite{lobo1998applications, grandia2019feedback, marcucci2023motion}, and LMI constraints are important in pose-graph optimization and Lyapunov's stability theory~\cite{boyd1994linear, majumdar2013control, tian2021distributed, ames2019control}.
 In recent years, there has been an extensive use of neural networks in all these applications due to their expressive power.
 However, their lack of constraint satisfaction guarantees greatly limits their applicability, especially for safety-critical applications.

-There are some constraints that can be easily imposed on the output (or latent variable) of a neural network.
+There are some convex constraints that can be easily imposed on the output (or latent variable) of a neural network.
 For instance, box constraints can be imposed using \noun{sigmoid} functions, nonnegative constraints can be enforced using \noun{relu} functions, simplex constraints can be guaranteed using \noun{softmax} functions, and some spherical or ellipsoidal constraints can be imposed using normalization.
 However, these methods are not applicable to more general types of constraints.

 One common way to bias the network towards the satisfaction of the constraints is via soft constraints, which consist of the addition of terms in the training loss to penalize the violation of the constraints \cite{marquez2017imposing}.
 Similar penalties are also used in physics-informed neural networks \cite{raissi2019physics}.
 The main disadvantage of this approach is that there are no constraint satisfaction guarantees at test time.
+Works such as \citet{chzhen2026improving} use data-driven approaches to approximately enforce the constraints, but also lack hard constraint guarantees.